andrew-farries/sharks-k8s-volumes/slides.md

 ---
 # Static Provisioning

-We can statically provision a new `PersistentVolume` in the cluster as follows:
+We can statically provision a new `PersistentVolume` in the cluster like this:

 ```yaml
 apiVersion: v1